 These are the grains you should avoid storing long term:

 - Pearl Barley

-	Brown rice should never be considered an option for your emergency food supply, it is not a good choice for long term food storage.
-Much like nuts the oils in brown rice break down quickly and cause the rice to go rancid within as little as 4 to 6 months.
-Even if you prefer eating brown rice, it is not a candidate for long term storage and should be avoided.
+Brown rice should never be considered an option for your emergency food supply, as it is not a good choice for long-term food storage.
+Much like nuts, the oils in brown rice break down quickly and cause the rice to go rancid within as little as 4–6 months.
+Even if you prefer eating brown rice, it is not a candidate for long-term storage and should be avoided.
 Your time and effort will be wasted if you choose to attempt to store it like you would other grains.

 Proper Food Storage Techniques